 Are you tormented by allergies?
 Do you correlate your struggles with outdoor sources?
-If so, you could be discounting the real culprit.
-Indoor allergens—specifically dust mites—are likely responsible for poor indoor air quality in your home causing undesirable problems such as runny noses, itchy eyes and even respiratory issues like bronchitis and asthma.
-So if you’re hiding out indoors when pollen and mold are high, you could actually be making your problems worse.
+If so, you could be overlooking the true culprit.
+Indoor allergens—specifically dust mites—are likely responsible for poor indoor air quality in your home causing unpleasant symptoms such as runny noses, itchy eyes and even respiratory issues such as bronchitis and asthma.
+So if you’re staying indoors when pollen and mold are high, you could actually be making your problems worse.

 The typical sources of indoor allergens are:

 - Stuffed toys

 - Indoor plants

 - Mattresses that aren’t in allergy covers

 - Pillows and bedding you can’t wash in hot water